 For some niche blogs, an RPM of $5+ is considered a good one.

-That said there are cases where an RPM of even $250 have been reported for extreme niche blogs having high CTR (Click Through Rate) and EPC (Earnings per Click).
+That said, there are cases where an RPM of even $250 has been reported for extreme niche blogs having high CTR (Click Through Rate) and EPC (Earnings per Click).
 And some people get an RPM of less than $1.

 So, you see that RPM largely depends on your niche.
-Moreover, RPM does take into account the value of keywords that you show on your page in which ads are present.
+Moreover, RPM does consider the value of keywords that you show on your page in which ads are present.

 It even depends on which country your traffic is from.
 Plus, many other factors or parameters lead to your Adsense success.